jiho-98/cse15l-lab-reports/lab_report_3/lab_report_3.md

 ./technical/government/Post_Rate_Comm
 ./technical/plos
 ```
-* `find . -type d`: This command will search for all directories within the current directory, and if you are wondering how many directories within the curren directory, you can check it by using this command.
+* `find . -type d`: This command will search for all directories within the current directory, and if you are wondering how many directories within the curren directory, you can check it by using this command, it will be useful if you need to check all the directories.
 ```console
 dudwl@DESKTOP-JNKL4JN MINGW64 ~/Documents/GitHub/stringsearch/stringsearch-data (main)
 $ find . -type f